MIRI ARIE, PhD

 Dr. Arie enjoys working with children and adults.
-Her expertise includes supporting individuals toward developing social skills, overcoming anxiety,
+Her expertise includes supporting individuals in developing social skills, overcoming anxiety,

 coping with rigid thinking and behaviors, and developing awareness and acceptance of their own thoughts and feelings.

-Dr. Arie has expertise in helping parents develop the skills to support kids who struggle with emotional regulation, parent-child relationships or early age trauma.
+Dr. Arie has expertise in helping parents develop the skills to support kids who struggle with emotional regulation, parent-child relationships, or trauma.
 Dr. Arie also specializes in group therapy for kids and adolescents.

 Dr. Arie integrates Cognitive Behavioral Therapy (CBT) techniques with Attachment-based intervention and uses Internal Family System (IFS) intervention approach in her work.
+Dr. Arie is trained in Trauma-Focused CBT treatment for children (TF-CBT), and the SPACE treatment to support parents of children who struggle with Anxiety.
 Parents play an important collaborative role when working with children and should expect to be present in most meetings with their children (pre-adolescents).

 Dr. Arie started her professional journey in 1997 as an undergrad with a double major in Psychology and Special Education.
 During her studies, she worked as an ABA (Applied Behavioral Analysis) technician for home-based intervention programs for children with Autism Spectrum disorder and never stopped working with children in the mental health field since.

 In 2012, Dr. Arie moved to Rochester, NY.
-In addition to her private practice, Dr. Arie served as an inclusion consultant to the JCC pre-school and became the mental health consultant for the after school program and the summer day-camp.
+In addition to her private practice, Dr. Arie served as an inclusion consultant to the JCC pre-school and became the mental health consultant for the after-school program and the summer day camp.
 Understanding the expectations and the limitations of educational and recreational settings in which children function is important to me.
 It allows me to tailor interventions that would be applicable and relevant to settings outside the office and home.
-During these years Dr. Arie expanded farther her interest and training in understanding and working with individuals from an Attachment based approach and Trauma informed therapy perspective.
+During these years Dr. Arie expanded further her interest and training in understanding and working with individuals from an Attachment-based approach and Trauma-informed therapy perspective.

 Dr. Arie moved to Bellevue, WA in the summer of 2019 and is proud to be part of the CRAFT family.